 The following are the precautionary measures are being taken by Light of the Valley while resuming meeting in person for worship and Bible study in order to protect our people from the spread of COVID-19:

 - The state prescribed 6 feet of social distancing is highly encouraged for everyone who attends while we are in the current risk level.

 - Masks are required per current Utah health guidance levels.
 In accordance with Utah health guidance, Pastor Klein will wear a mask before and after worship but not during so as to be clearly heard.

 - Rows of chairs in the sanctuary are spaced out 6 feet apart.
 The number of chairs in the fellowship hall is reduced and we recommend sitting across from people not of the same household.

 - Worship folders contain all hymns, Bible readings, and the order of service, and will be placed on seats in the sanctuary prior to each service.
 When leaving church, either take your worship folder home or immediately place your copy in the blue recycling bin.

 - Children's bulletins and crayons will not be offered at this time.
 We encourage families to bring items from home, if needed.
 Children's bulletins can be downloaded from the church website (lotvlayton.org) under the "Worship" tab.

 - Offering plates are not be passed out but will be placed on a stand at the entry to the sanctuary.
 We encourage you to use our paperless giving options, if you are not already doing so.

-- Communion will be done in a "continuous flow" fashion where confirmed members of Light of the Valley will line up one side at a time while standing 6 feet apart and then receiving the bread (body) and wine (blood) from separate individuals stationed behind the baptismal font and then blessed at the end of distribution by pastor.
+- Communion is done in a "continuous flow" fashion where confirmed members of Light of the Valley will line up one side at a time while standing 6 feet apart and then receiving the bread (body) and wine (blood) from separate individuals stationed behind the baptismal font and then blessed at the end of distribution by pastor.
 Each of the elements will be handed to you when you come up.
 Baskets will be placed near the side aisles to deposit your used communion cups.
 Those who prepare and serve the Lord's Supper will sanitize their hands and wear gloves.